Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 Secret Service messages

-New evidence from Secret Service agents that the committee obtained after a July subpoena to the agency, further clarified the potential violence of the day.
+New evidence from Secret Service agents, which the committee obtained after a July subpoena to the agency, further clarified the potential violence of the day.

 “Trump has given us marching orders,” one message read.